prajwalsdharan/frontendProjects/README.md

 Assumptions made:

-1. The Shuffle function would do a maximum of 50 swaps ( can be extended in coden - hardcoded as of now , but would require more memory for more number of swaps - can support upto browser custom memory size )
+1. The Shuffle function would do a maximum of 50 swaps ( can be extended in code - hardcoded as of now , but would require more memory for more number of swaps - can support upto browser custom memory size )

 Video Link: